ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/application.md

 Data storage devices have the following parameters:

 1. **Access speed** defines the amount of data that you can read or write to the device per unit of time.
-Units of measure are bytes per second (KBps).
+Units of measure are bytes per second (Bps).

 2. **Capacity** is the maximum amount of data that a device can store.
 The units are bytes.